ONSdigital/design-system-python-flask-demo/README.md

 ## Running the Application

-For running this application, run `make run` which first executes `scripts/load_release.sh` script which downloads the Design System macros zip file from the github release and unzips them into a templates folder.
-Then, renders all the example components as displayed in the Design System at `http://127.0.0.1:5000`.
+For running this application, run `make run` which first executes `scripts/load_release.sh` script that downloads the Design System macros zip file from the github release and unzips them into a templates folder.
+Then, `flask --app application run ` renders all the example components as displayed in the Design System at `http://127.0.0.1:5000`.
 The CSS and JS are pulled in at runtime from the CDN.

 ## Visual Tests